-Candidate awareness differs vastly by the party.
-Historically, the vast majority of electoral districts were either won by the Christian Democratic party group (CDU/CSU) or by the Social Democrats (SPD).
-This is reflected in much higher recall rates for candidates of those parties than other parties' candidates.
-The most widely recalled candidates come from the CSU in Bavaria: Every second survey respondent in Bavaria (52.3%) correctly recalled the name of the CSU candidate in their district.
+the CSU in Bavaria: Every second survey respondent in Bavaria (52.3%) was able to correctly recall the name of the CSU candidate in their district.
 This rate is lower for CDU and SPD candidates.
 About one out of three survey respondents correctly recall the local candidate of the CDU (36.2%) and the SPD (34.4%), respectively.
 These numbers drop for the district candidates of other parties.
-Only one out of four survey respondents (26.0%) correctly recall at least one candidate running for another party.
+Only one out of four survey respondents (26.1%) correctly recalls at least one candidate running for another party.

 To measure all predictors, we compile data from various sources.
 We match information from these voter surveys with detailed information from the German Federal Elections Officer about respondents' electoral districts, including population size and geographic size.
 Finally, we add information about the respondents' district candidates, including information about the district candidates' demographic characteristics and their prior political careers.
-The resulting data set includes 33,868 unique voter-candidate dyads, with 6355 unique respondents and 3104 unique district candidates.
+The resulting data set includes 33,868 unique voter-candidate dyads, with 6,355 unique respondents and 3,087 unique district candidates.
 As every electoral district in every election has a different number of candidates running, each voter has a differently sized choice set.
 The number of voter-candidate dyads thus depends on the number of running candidates within the respondent's electoral district and varies within and between districts across time.

-All predictor variables are listed and summarized in Table 1.
+All predictor variables are listed and summarized in table 1.
 The first set of predictor variables describes the candidates themselves.
 To measure candidates' success, we use their vote share in the current district race.
 It is important to note that this measure is only realized after the election and thus cannot be used to predict candidate recall in the future.
-We still prefer it to pre-election measures because surveybased measures of voting intentions are not sufficiently accurate on the district level.
+We still prefer it to pre-election measures because survey-based measures of voting intentions are not sufficiently accurate on the district level.
 To measure incumbency status, we differentiate between three incumbency types: First, non-incumbents are candidates who do not hold a mandate in the Bundestag; second, district incumbents are candidates who have won the district in the previous election (district MP); third, list incumbents are members of the Bundestag who gained their seat via the party list (list MP).
-Importantly, the vast majority (95.3%) of the list MPs ran unsuccessfully in the district before.
+Importantly, the vast majority (96.8%) of the list MPs ran unsuccessfully in the district before.
 All other candidate-level predictors are straightforward to measure: "Party" is a categorical predictor that denotes the party of a candidate, "Frontrunner" indicates whether a candidate was among the top 2 candidates in the current district race, "Age" measures the age of the candidate in the election year, and "Female" indicates whether the candidate identifies as a woman.